River Ancholme: Development

 During the 1790s, the problems of effective drainage worsened, and the commissioners appointed Isaac Leatham, from Barton near Malton, to produce a comprehensive report with recommendations for the Ancholme Level.
 He addressed the issues of both drainage and navigation, and presented his plans on 29 August 1800, but commissioners thought the projected cost of £22,975 was excessive.
 They therefore approached John Rennie (the Elder) for a second opinion, and he produced a report on 9 November 1801.
 His proposals included constructing catchwater drains on either side of the main channel, enlarging the width and depth of the channel, building two new locks, and rebuilding the road bridge at Brigg.
 The cost was estimated to be £53,921, of which only 11 per cent was for improvements to navigation.
 Again, the commissioners were unhappy with the cost, and although Rennie suggested completing the work in stages, he later produced a modified plan which would only cost £25,413.

-The commissioners decided to proceed with the revised plan, and a new Act of Parliament was obtained on 26 June 1802.
+The commissioners decided to proceed with the revised plan, and a new act of Parliament, the River Ancholme Drainage and Navigation Act 1802 (42 Geo.
+3. c. cxvi) was obtained on 26 June 1802.
 The two locks were to be located at Harlam Hill and Kingerby, to improve navigation on the upper section.
-The Act stipulated that oak mooring posts should be provided at 1 mi intervals, to indicate the distance from Ferriby.
+The act stipulated that oak mooring posts should be provided at 1 mi intervals, to indicate the distance from Ferriby.
 Although most of the materials were ordered promptly, the work was hampered by a shortage of finance, and progress was very slow.
 After the project engineer, Samuel Porter, died in July 1808, the work ground to a halt, and in 1824 Sir John Rennie (the Younger) was asked for advice.
 He stated that the work specified by his father should be completed.
 He also recommended that the Ferriby sluice should be reconstructed, with the sills 8 ft lower, and that the capacity of the channel should be doubled, by making it wider and deeper.
 Finally, a new entrance lock should be built, capable of accommodating boats of 60 tons, and 20 ft wide.
-Another Act of Parliament followed in 1825, and work began again in 1826.
+Another act of Parliament, the Ancholme Drainage and Navigation Act 1825 (6 Geo.
+4. c. clxv) followed, and work began again in 1826.
 Progress was faster, although there were delays to the drainage works, caused by litigation over the rates that each district should pay towards the project.